OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ##### apktool

-apktool is used to unpack Android app packages (APKs).
+[apktool](https://ibotpeaches.github.io/Apktool/) is used to unpack Android app packages (APKs).
 Simply unzipping APKs with the standard `unzip` utility leaves some files unreadable. `AndroidManifest.xml` is encoded into binary XML format which isn’t readable with a text editor.
 Also, the app resources are still packaged into a single archive file.

-A better way of unpacking an Android app package is using [apktool](https://ibotpeaches.github.io/Apktool/).
-See the installation instructions in [https://ibotpeaches.github.io/Apktool/install/](https://ibotpeaches.github.io/Apktool/install/ "apktool Install Instructions").

 When run with default command line flags, apktool automatically decodes the Manifest file to text-based XML format and extracts the file resources (it also disassembles the .DEX files to smali code – a feature that we’ll revisit later in this book).